 On January 23, 2017, Tachi Laboratory, a laboratory of The University of Tokyo and Keio University, launched a startup to forge the future in telexistence technology.
 The startup, named Telexistence Inc. (TX inc.), combines a robotics platform with the telexistence concept.
-TX inc. is led by the startup’s founder, Susumu Tachi (Professor Emeritus of The University of Tokyo), who serves as Chairman, and co-founders Jin Tomioka and Charith Fernand, who serve as CEO and CTO, respectively.
-Additionally, Kouta Minamizawa, Associate Professor of Media Design, Keio University, serves as Technical Adviser.
+TX inc. is currently led by Susumu Tachi (Professor Emeritus of The University of Tokyo), who serves as Chairman, Jin Tomioka and Genki Sano, who serve as CEO and CTO, respectively, and Kouta Minamizawa (Professor of Keio University), who serves as Technical Adviser.

 - Telexistence inc. Website

 - Telexistence: How This Tokyo Startup Is Building Real-Life Avatar Robots

 Forbes ＃CuttingEdge Friday, January 26, 2018

 It was Professor Tachi who invented the concept of telexistence back in 1980.
 Telexistence is fundamentally a concept named for the general technology that enables a human being to have a real-time sensation of being at a place other than where he or she actually exists, and being able to interact with the remote environment, which may be real, virtual, or a combination of both.
 It also refers to an advanced type of teleoperation system that enables an operator at the control to perform remote tasks dexterously with the feeling of existing in a surrogate robot working in a remote environment.
 Telexistence in the real environment through a virtual environment is also possible.